serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 To work around this, developers have had to break away from the clean RESTful architecture and allow multiple resource types to be returned in a single request.
 Many patterns have emerged for how to implement this, but they all sacrifice one or more of the original benefits of RESTful APIs.

-The innovation of GraphQL is to embrace the fact that a RESTful architecture no longer works while acknowledging that the three benefits listed above are worth striving for:
+The innovation of GraphQL is to embrace the fact that a RESTful architecture no longer works while acknowledging that the three benefits listed below are worth striving for:

  - GraphQL enables strong separation of concerns in the backend by introducing the concept of independent resolvers and a batching DataLoader
  - Clients such as Relay and Apollo enable flexible and super fine grained client side caching